Deep Equilibrium models for Poisson Imaging Inverse problems via Mirror Descent: Poisson case, Deep Equilibrium Mirror Descent (DEQ-MD)

 \subsection{Bregman Proximal Gradient Descent}

 In this section and for the following analysis, given $S \subset \mathbb{R}^n$, we will use the notation $\operatorname{int}(S)$ and $\overline{S}$ to indicate, respectively, its interior and its closure.
 The Bregman Proximal Gradient (BPG) algorithm \cite{nemirovskii_yudin_1983,nolip,Bolte2018} combined with generalized notions of smoothness, has been widely used in the literature to go beyond standard convergence assumptions of first-order optimization schemes.
 This algorithm can be seen as a generalization of Proximal Gradient Descent under a different geometry, potentially non-Euclidean, naturally encoding domain constraints and allowing for a weaker notion of smoothness.
-In more detail, given: \begin{itemize} \item a differentiable and convex function $f:\mathbb{R}^n \to \mathbb{R} \cup \{+\infty\}$, \item a proper, convex and lower-semicontinuous function $\mathcal{R}:\mathbb{R}^n \to \mathbb{R}\cup \{+\infty\}$, \item a Legendre function $h:\mathbb{R}^n \to \mathbb{R}\cup \{+\infty\}$, \end{itemize} for $k \geq 0$, and $x^0 \in \operatorname{int (dom}(h))$, the BPG iteration can be written as:
+In more detail, given: \begin{itemize} \item a convex function $f:\mathbb{R}^n \to \mathbb{R} \cup \{+\infty\}$, differentiable on the interior of its domain, \item a proper, convex and lower semicontinuous (l.s.c.) function $\mathcal{R}:\mathbb{R}^n \to \mathbb{R}\cup \{+\infty\}$, \item a Legendre function \ref{def:Legendre function} $h:\mathbb{R}^n \to \mathbb{R}\cup \{+\infty\}$, \end{itemize} for $k \geq 0$, and $x^0 \in \operatorname{int (dom}(h))$, the BPG iteration can be written as: